ratwolfzero/hopalong_python/README.md

 #### Motivation

-Computing the attractor with a very high number of iterations while maintaining:

-- Low complexity code structure
-- High processing speed with low memory requirements
 - Representation of the attractor as a density map that resembles a probability density function (PDF)
+- Calculation with a very high number of iterations at high processing speed and low memory requirements

 #### Core algorithm